Thousands of 'yellow vests' hit French streets in fifth Saturday of protests

 In a televised address to the nation on Monday, Macron announced wage rises for the poorest workers and tax cuts for pensioners in further concessions meant to end the movement but many said they would maintain pressure.

-The government, as well as several unions and opposition politicians also called on protesters to stay off the streets on Saturday, after four people were killed in a gun attack at a Christmas market in the historic city of Strasbourg.
+The government, as well as several unions and opposition politicians called on protesters to stay off the streets on Saturday, after four people were killed in a gun attack at a Christmas market in the historic city of Strasbourg.

-Reporting by Emmanuel Jarry, Reuters Television; Writing by Matthias Blamont; Editing by Ros Russell
+Additional reporting by Emmanuel Jarry; Writing by Matthias Blamont; Editing by Ros Russell